nemethmik/webcomponents-with-litelement-demo/README.md

 This is a fork of Filip Bruun Bech-Larsen's [Intro to Webcomponents with LitElement](https://youtu.be/ADgo_JVK02A) one of the best intro to web components (custom elements) using Li HTML and Element.
 Just watch the video it explains all.
 I have added ESLint and WebPack 5 and TypeScript 4 support.

 ## After cloning
 - *npm install* and the *npm run serve* webpack will open the application in the default browser
-- In the browser open the debug tool and you will find these two messages:
-    - `The main 'lit-element' module entrypoint is deprecated.
-Please update your imports to use the 'lit' package: 'lit' and 'lit/decorators.ts' or import from 'lit-element/lit-element.ts'.
-See https://lit.dev/msg/deprecated-import-path for more information.` which is simply not true see src\elements\people-app.element.ts and src\elements\person-card.element.ts both uses the import syntax as required:
-    ```
-    import { LitElement, html,css,TemplateResult } from "lit"
-    import { customElement, query, property } from "lit/decorators.js"
-    ```

 The images appear only when building a production version:
 - *npm run build*